Cam Butler

 Cam Butler is an Australian composer, guitarist, and producer.
 He is known for his genre-blending compositional approach which involves electric guitar and string instruments.

 Butler co-founded the bands Silver Ray, Cam Butler & The Shadows Of Love, and The Coralinas.
 From 2010, Cam worked as a guitarist, co-songwriter and producer with Australian musical legend, ex Died Pretty singer, the late Ron S. Peno, forming the band, Ron S. Peno and The Superstitions.
 The band was much loved by fans and released four albums, two of which being long-listed for the Australian Music Prize.
 Ron S. Peno and The Superstitions played extensively in Melbourne, Sydney and Brisbane as well as touring France, Italy and Spain.

+In 2026, Butler released his twelfth solo album, World Forever.
+The album features a 28-piece string orchestra and the Melbourne Town Hall Grand Organ.